-CCC has policy in place to protect all inmates and staff who report sexual abuse or sexual harassment or cooperate with sexual abuse or sexual harassment investigation from retaliation by other inmates or staff.
+PCC has policy in place to protect all inmates and staff who report sexual abuse or sexual harassment or cooperate with sexual abuse or sexual harassment investigation from retaliation by other inmates or staff.

-In the past twelve months there have been reports of retaliation against staff or inmates.
+In the past twelve months there have been no reports of retaliation against staff or inmates.

-115.67(a)(b)(c)(d) SOPD1-8.13 Offender Sexual Abuse and Harassment, pages 15 -16 outlines the protection from retaliation for inmates and staff in the following manner:

-Inmates:

-- The PREA site coordinator shall ensure all victims and reporters and those that cooperate with offender sexual abuse and harassment investigations or inquiries are monitored and protected from retaliation. - Immediately following any reported incident of sexual abuse or harassment, monitoring for retaliation shall be conducted in the following manner: - The alleged victim and reporter of offender sexual abuse or harassment shall be monitored for a minimum of 90 days to assess any potential risk or act of retaliation. - For offender victims and offender reporters, monitoring shall include face-to-face status checks by staff members a minimum of every 30 days.

-- The assessment/retaliation status check form shall be used during each of the assessment interviews. - If the victim or reporter expresses fear of retaliation, monitoring shall continue for an additional 90 day period or until the victim or reporter is no longer in fear of retaliation or if the investigation or inquiry is unfounded.

-• Staff
+115.67(a)(b)(c)(d) The following excerpt from D1-8.13 Offender Sexual Abuse and Harassment describes facility efforts to guard against retaliation from reporting:

-- The PREA site coordinator or designee shall monitor all staff reporters of offender sexual abuse or harassment for a minimum of 90 days.
-Monitoring shall include but is not limited to monitoring for changes that may indicate retaliation, negative performance reviews, or reassignments. - The assessment/retaliation status check form shall be used during each of the assessment interviews. - The PREA site coordinator or designee shall ensure all witnesses receive an initial assessment utilizing the assessment/retaliation status check form. - Witnesses who voice they have no concerns regarding potential retaliation shall not receive further monitoring. - The witness shall sign the assessment/retaliation status check form showing they have no concerns regarding potential retaliation.
+- 8. Protection Against Retaliation: - a.
+The PREA site coordinator shall ensure all victims and reporters and those that cooperate with offender sexual abuse and harassment investigations or inquiries are monitored and protected from retaliation. - b.
+Immediately following any reported incident of sexual abuse or harassment, monitoring for retaliation shall be conducted in the following manner: - (1) The alleged victim and reporter of offender sexual abuse or harassment shall be monitored for a minimum of 90 days to assess any potential risk or act of retaliation. - (A) For offender victims and offender reporters, monitoring shall include face-to-face status checks by staff members a minimum of every 30 days. - (B) The assessment/retaliation status check form shall be used during each of the assessment interviews. - (C) If the victim or reporter expresses fear of retaliation, monitoring shall continue for an additional 90 day period or until the victim or reporter is no longer in fear of retaliation or if the investigation or inquiry is unfounded. - (2) The PREA site coordinator or designee shall monitor all staff reporters of offender sexual abuse or harassment for a minimum of 90 days.
+Monitoring shall include but is not limited to monitoring for changes that may indicate retaliation, negative performance reviews, or reassignments. - (A) The assessment/retaliation status check form shall be used during each of the assessment interviews. - (3) The PREA site coordinator or designee shall ensure all witnesses receive an initial assessment utilizing the assessment/retaliation status check form. - (A) Witnesses who voice they have no concerns regarding potential retaliation shall not receive further monitoring. - (B) The witness shall sign the assessment/retaliation status check form showing they have no concerns regarding potential retaliation. - c.
+The PREA site coordinator shall report all evidence of retaliation to the CAO to ensure an inquiry or investigation is initiated in accordance with department procedures. - d.
+If possible retaliation is suggested, the PREA site coordinator shall act promptly to remedy any such retaliation and protect the individual. - e.
+The PREA site coordinator shall ensure victims, reporters, and witnesses that report a fear of retaliation and/or possible victims of retaliation be offered emotional support services. - (1) Emotional services for offender victim, reporters, or witnesses include but are not limited to, case management or